 What is Diffusion

-It can be defined as the movement of atoms, ions, or molecules from a region of high concentration to a region of low concentration.
+Diffusion is defined as the movement of atoms, ions, and molecules from a region of high concentration to a region of low concentration, or ‘down their concentration gradient’.
 The word ‘diffusion’ is derived from the Latin word, ‘diffundere’, meaning ‘to spread out’.

 What Causes Diffusion and What Happens During the Process